100 St Georges Terrace: Pre-2001

-Redevelopment
+2001–2008: Construction

-In 2001, Futuris Corporation subsidiary Caversham Properties obtained a $30 million option over the site to develop an office tower.
+In 2001, Futuris Corporation subsidiary Caversham Properties obtained a $30-million option over the site to develop an office tower.
 In 2002 Futuris unveiled its plans to build a $120 million, 27-storey tower on the site named Century City, and received planning approval for the development.
 The development would include a large shopping centre and cinema beneath the office tower.
 The development did not attract sufficient interest from major tenants, and Futuris' option was terminated.

 After the termination of Futuris' option, an option to develop the site was taken up by Pivot Group, the private group of Incitec chairman Peter Laurance, in September 2003.
-At this time, the site was owned by AXA Statutory Fund, and managed by Deutsche Asset Management.
-On 17 December 2004, the Pivot Group exercised its option to buy the site from AXA Pacific for A$30 million.
+At this time, the site was owned by Axa Statutory Fund, and managed by Deutsche Asset Management.
+On 17 December 2004, the Pivot Group exercised its option to buy the site from Axa Pacific for A$30 million.
 On the same day, it announced fresh redevelopment plans for the site.
 The development was undertaken as a joint venture between Incitec and the Industry Superannuation Property Trust (ISPT), the latter of which also owned the nearby Forrest Chase shopping centre.
 Upon completion, ISPT would take full ownership of the property.
 To facilitate the redevelopment, the properties fronting the Hay Street Mall were purchased by the Pivot Group.

 Development approval was received from the City of Perth in April 2004.
 The project was to be the largest retail development in the Perth central business district since Forrest Chase was completed in 1989.
 Construction was initially expected to begin in early 2005, and the building was expected to have a value upon completion of A$140 million.

 The plans included underground car park as well as a 22-bay loading dock, which was to be used by tenants of the shopping centre as well as other retailers on the Hay Street Mall.
 However, despite wanting such a loading dock for the mall since 1989, the City of Perth refused to invest public money in the project.

 Before construction started, supermarket chain Woolworths took a 20-year lease over 2500 m2 of space in the retail component of the project, out of a total of 15000 m2 of total retail space.